Stevenans66/netdata-debian/daemon/config/README.md

 :------:|:-------:|:----
-enabled | `yes` | Set to `no` to disable all alarms and notifications in memory max health log entries | 1000 | Size of the alarm history held in RAM script to execute on alarm | `/usr/libexec/netdata/plugins.d/alarm-notify.sh` | The script that sends alarm notifications. stock health configuration directory | `/usr/lib/netdata/conf.d/health.d` | Contains the stock alarm configuration files for each collector health configuration directory | `/etc/netdata/health.d` | The directory containing the user alarm configuration files, to override the stock configurations run at least every seconds | `10` | Controls how often all alarm conditions should be evaluated. postpone alarms during hibernation for seconds | `60` | Prevents false alarms.
-May need to be increased if you get alarms during hibernation. rotate log every lines | 2000 | Controls the number of alarm log entries stored in `<lib directory>/health-log.db`, where <lib directory> is the one configured in the [[global] section](#global-section-options)
+enabled | `yes` | Set to `no` to disable all alarms and notifications in memory max health log entries | 1000 | Size of the alarm history held in RAM script to execute on alarm | `/usr/libexec/netdata/plugins.d/alarm-notify.sh` | The script that sends alarm notifications.
+Note that in versions before 1.16, the plugins.d directory may be installed in a different location in certain OSs (e.g. under `/usr/lib/netdata`). stock health configuration directory | `/usr/lib/netdata/conf.d/health.d` | Contains the stock alarm configuration files for each collector health configuration directory | `/etc/netdata/health.d` | The directory containing the user alarm configuration files, to override the stock configurations run at least every seconds | `10` | Controls how often all alarm conditions should be evaluated. postpone alarms during hibernation for seconds | `60` | Prevents false alarms.
+May need to be increased if you get alarms during hibernation. rotate log every lines | 2000 | Controls the number of alarm log entries stored in `<lib directory>/health-log.db`, where `<lib directory>` is the one configured in the [[global] section](#global-section-options)

 ### [registry] section options